 Under state laws, cities and towns in Oklahoma cannot become indebted beyond the end of their Fiscal Year or for an amount in excess of the income and revenue provided in such Fiscal Year without authorization from the voters.
-Under Article X, Section 27, cities may issue obligations upon approval by a simple majority of the voters voting in an election held for such purpose.
-The Bonds constitute direct and general obligations of the City of Broken Arrow, Oklahoma, payable as to principal and interest from ad valorem taxes which may be levied WITHOUT LIMITATION AS TO RATE OR AMOUNT on all taxable property within the City, excepting homestead exemptions, as prescribed in Article X, Section 27, of the Constitution of the State of Oklahoma.
+Under Article X, Section 27, of the Constitution of the State of Oklahoma, cities may issue obligations upon approval by a simple majority of the voters voting in an election held for such purpose.
+Under Article X, Section 26, of the Constitution of the State of Oklahoma, municipalities may issue obligations in an amount such that the total aggregate net indebtedness issued under such section shall not exceed 10 percent of the net assessed valuation of taxable property within the municipality upon approval of 60 percent of the voters in an election held for such purpose.
+The Bonds constitute direct and general obligations of the City, payable as to principal and interest from ad valorem taxes which may be levied WITHOUT LIMITATION AS TO RATE OR AMOUNT on all taxable property within the City, excepting homestead exemptions, as prescribed in Article X, Section 26 and Section 27, of the Constitution of the State of Oklahoma.

 Ad valorem taxes for bond payments are deposited into a sinking fund held by the City.
 The tax rate for sinking fund purposes is determined annually by ascertaining the actual revenue required for payment of principal and interest on indebtedness and judgments.
 Such total amount may then be reduced by any surplus from the prior fiscal year.
 A reserve for delinquent taxes is then added to the net requirements to derive the actual taxes to be levied.
-The City has traditionally levied a five percent delinquency.
+The City has traditionally levied a 5.00 percent delinquency.
 The actual levy amount is then apportioned by the total net assessed valuation to determine the appropriate tax rate for each taxpayer.
 Under state law, tax collections for a sinking fund cannot be placed in any fund of a City other than the sinking fund.